smv30/erratum_two_sided_queues/README.md

 - The script uses a deterministic base seed by default.
 - The paper preset is intentionally long to reduce Monte Carlo noise at large eta.
-- The figure does not include the exact MMW diagnostic line; it only plots MW and MMW, matching the manuscript-style figure.